-Library users who have lost their card may apply for a new one by showing valid identification and paying a non-refundable $1.00 replacement charge; minors also must be accompanied by the parent or guardian listed as the responsible adult on the minor’s card record.
-If a parent or guardian wishes to cancel a minor’s card they must be listed as the responsible adult on the minor’s card record.
+Library users who have lost their card may apply for a new one by showing valid identification and paying a non-refundable $1.00 replacement charge.

 Patrons will be blocked from borrowing materials if any of the following conditions exist:

-2. If they have more than five (5) active claims returned
+2. If they have more than two (2) active claims returned

 3. If the Library has reason to believe that the user has changed address; when this is the case, the library user may be asked to present current address verification before being permitted to check out materials.